 Written verification from an appropriate representative or publication of the university proving that the student was given misinformation as to the correct deadline for receiving a refund of tuition and fees.

-On a one-time basis, students who enroll, do not attend/participate in any of their classes during a given term, and fail to cancel their enrollment are generally granted a partial refund.
-However, a portion of the tuition non-refundable because the University has incurred costs associated with advising, registration, and reserving class seats that could not be occupied by other students.
+On a one-time basis, students who enroll, do not attend/participate in any of their classes during a given term, and fail to cancel their enrollment are generally granted a full refund.
+However, a non-refundable fee may be assessed because the University has incurred costs associated with advising, registration, and reserving class seats that could not be occupied by other students.

 Other hardship or extraordinary circumstances that have arisen after the refund deadline.